HIV Testing (cont.)

 Antibody testing is usually done on a blood sample, often using an enzyme-linked assay called an ELISA or EIA.
 In this test, a person's serum is allowed to react with virus proteins that have been produced in the laboratory.
 If the person has been infected with HIV, the antibodies in the serum will bind to the HIV proteins, and the extent of this binding can be measured.
 Negative EIA results are usually available in a day or so.

 There are some rapid HIV testing kits on the market that can be used in a doctor's office or other points of care.
 Most of these kits still require blood to be drawn, although it can be done using a simple finger stick in some cases.
-Home tests or self-tests are also available and may be more convenient for some individuals.
+Home-testing is also possible and may be more convenient for some individuals.
 Home testing is done by adding a drop of blood to a test strip and mailing the sample to a laboratory.
 The FDA has also approved kits that test for antibodies in saliva/oral fluid instead of blood.
 Saliva is obtained by swabbing the gums.
 Some of the newest tests are done on urine, although results may be less accurate than results from blood.

 HIV RNA tests: The HIV RNA is different than all human RNA, and tests have been developed to detect HIV RNA in a person's blood.
 This uses a type of test called a polymerase chain reaction (PCR).
-These tests are important for newborn screening of HIV-positive mothers since maternal antibody may cross the placenta and be present in the newborn, leading to a positive antibody test even though the infant has not been infected with the virus.
+These tests are important for newborn screening of HIV-positive mothers since maternal antibody may cross the placenta and be present in the newborn.
 These tests may also be helpful in detecting HIV infection in the first four weeks following exposure, before antibodies have had time to develop.
-However, RNA tests are costly and are not routinely used to screen for infection.
+However, they are costly and are not routinely used to screen for infection.